 programme (the first two years) is conducted at the Kuala Lumpur campus while Phase 2 (the final three years) is based at the clinical school at the 58-acre Terengganu campus.
 The clinical training at the Sultanah Nur Zahirah Hospital in Kuala Terengganu.

-Each semester comprises approx 16 weeks of class sessions whereby the hours of contact for each session ranges between one to two hours per session.
+Each semester comprises approximately 16 weeks of class sessions whereby the hours of contact for each session ranges between one to two hours per session.

 Academically-qualified candidates are required to attend an interview for admission.
 The outcome of the interview determines a candidate’s successful admission into the programme.

 Assessments for the Doctor of Medicine Programme at UCSI University

 There will be three Professional Examinations.
 The First Professional Examination comprises two parts: the first part to be taken

 at the end of the first year and the second part at the end of second year.
 The student will proceed to the subsequent year on passing this examination.

 Students may be allowed to re-sit but will be excluded from the course if they fail the re-sit examination.